erikajoun/RPi-Smart-Home-Camera-App/README.md

 ## List of Current Features
 ### Frontend Client-Side Application
 - View the live camera stream from the Raspberry Pi and the object detection images as they are uploaded
-- Use the searchbar to look for photos of specific objects in the object detection gallery
+- Use the searchbar to search for photos of specific objects in the object detection gallery
 - Option to take pictures manually of the content currently shown on the camera stream and download the photo to your device

 ![main page with camera stream and gallery](screenshots/screenshot_main.png)